mathur-14/tag-security/assessments/projects/chaos-mesh/self-assessment.md

 CII Best Practices (based on: [link](https://www.bestpractices.dev/en/criteria/0))
 * Chaos Mesh does not have a CII best practices badge.
 According to the criteria defined by the CII best practices handbook Chaos Mesh satisfies the required criteria in the Basics, Change Control, Reporting, and Quality guidelines.
-* As for the Security field not much can be said, as it is not known if there is a security engineer on board to perform said secure developments as well as design against Man In The Middle (MITM) Attacks.
+* As for the Security field it is unknown if there is a security engineer on board to perform said secure developments as well as design against Man In The Middle (MITM) Attacks.
 Secondly, the good cryptographic practices clause also cannot be commented upon as the usage of the such is unknown.

 Reference
 * Security Issue Resolution: https://github.com/chaos-mesh/chaos-mesh/blob/master/SECURITY.md